rehierl/node-tree-outliner/3-0-0-associations.md

 defined:

 **DEFINITION**
 The context of a node, with regards to the execution of operations, consists of those nodes that are intended to have an effect on said node.

+**CLARIFICATION**
-The semantics of a node therefore also depends on a node's context.
+The semantics of a node also depends on a node's context.

 In an undirected tree, the context of a node can only contain the ancestors of a node.
 In a directed tree, the context of a node also contains any presequent